OpenMS/pyopenms-docs/docs/source/scoring_spectra_hyperscore.rst

 Scoring Spectra with HyperScore
 ===============================

-In the chapter on :term:`spectrum` alignment we showed how to determine matching :term:`peaks` between theoretical and experimental :term:`spectra`.
+In the chapter on :term:`spectrum` alignment we showed how to determine matching peaks between theoretical and experimental :term:`spectra`.
-For many use cases we might actually not be interested in obtaining the list of matched :term:`peaks` but would like to have a simple, single score that indicates how "well" the two :term:`spectra` matched.
+For many use cases we might actually not be interested in obtaining the list of matched peaks but would like to have a simple, single score that indicates how "well" the two :term:`spectra` matched.
 The :py:class:`~.HyperScore` is a method to assign a score to :term:`peptide-spectrum matches<peptide-spectrum match>`.